AliLogic/discord-command/README.md

 		name[MAX_PLAYER_NAME];

 	if (sscanf(params, "s[24]", name))
-		return DCC_SendChannelMessage(channel, ":warning: You must provide a name of the player.");
+		return DCC_SendChannelMessage(channel, ":warning: You must provide name of the player.");

 	// Do something here